Jerem-Dough/DSML3850/Project1/README.md

 ## Part 1: S3 Bucket Creation and Access Configuration

 In Part 1, you will create an S3 bucket and a resource policy that grants full access to it.
 You will also create a user with access keys and attach the policy to this user.
-Before you run the terraform for Part 1, make the appropriate changes in [variables.tf](part1/variables.tf).

 ## Part 2: Web App Development

 In Part 2, you will make the necessary changes to your Python Flask web app and test it locally to verify that it fulfills all requirements.
-The app is located in [src](src).
 Begin by configuring a virtual environment and installing all dependencies using the following command:

 ```
 pip3 install -r requirements.txt